 If you’re self-insured you don’t necessarily need life insurance, but before I talk about what it means to be self-insured, let’s talk about the other insurance question financial experts get asked a lot.

 Should I Buy Whole Life Insurance or Term Life Insurance?

-If you decide you need a policy, shopping around for the best price can be a lot of work, so you might want to call a company like SelectQuote that takes your information and does the shopping for you.
-SelectQuote has been in business for over 30 years and has the expertise in finding the lowest cost life insurance option.
+If you decide you need a policy, shopping around for the best price can be a lot of work, so you might want to call a company like Policy Genius that takes your information and does the shopping for you.

 The difference in policy rates can be pretty substantial and you don’t want to spend more than you need to on your policy when you could be putting that extra cash toward wealth building.